Sp(n,1) admits a proper 1-cocycle for a uniformly bounded representation: The Busemann cocycle is proper

 Alternatively, we may consider the derivative $d_E\gamma_{x,y}$ of the Busemann cocycle in $\Gamma(E^*)$.
-The previous lemma is equivalent to that this cocycle is proper with respect to the norm $||\,\,||$ given in Theorem \ref{thm_sp} for which the $G$-action is uniformly bounded.
-On the other hand, note that $\Gamma(E^*)$ has a natural $L^p$-norm for $p=r$, for which the $G$-action is isometric (see Proposition \ref{prop_lp} and the proof of Theorem \ref{thm_so}, \ref{thm_sp}).
+The previous lemma is equivalent to that this cocycle is proper with respect to the norm $\lVert\,\,\rVert$ given in Theorem \ref{thm_so}, \ref{thm_sp} for which the natural representation $\pi_{E^\ast}$ of $G$ is continuous and uniformly bounded.
+On the other hand, we note that $\Gamma(E^*)$ has a natural $L^p$-norm for $p=r$, for which the representation $\pi_{E^\ast}$ is isometric (see Proposition \ref{prop_lp} and the proof of Theorem \ref{thm_so}, \ref{thm_sp}).
+The (derivative of) Busemann cocycle $\gamma$ is a proper cocycle for a $L^p$-representation as well: